| FREQUENTLY

 a home inspection a guarantee, warranty or insurance

 policy?
+For

 Home Sellers

 is a Pre-Listing Inspection/Consultation?
+Do

 I have to repair everything wrong with the house?

 your home ready for the Home Inspection.
+What

 is an Independent Inspector?
+The Independent

 Home Inspectors of North America are a group of inspectors that believe there is an inherent conflict of interest when real estate agents selling homes, recommend specific home inspectors to potential home buyers.
 These "recommended" inspectors often provide minimum standard inspections to please realtors and to maintain their position on the agents "short list" of recommended inspectors.
 Independent Inspectors do not advertise or promote their business services to realtors and choose instead to rely on referrals from satisfied clients.
 Independent Inspectors perform thorough inspections and provide a genuine service to protect and educate clients.